Joynnncode/ich-ct-segmentation/README.md

 ## Limitations
 - The original clinical dataset is not included
 - This repository presents a portfolio version of the workflow rather than the full original training environment
+- Example images in this repository are simplified public-facing visual materials
-- The project is intended for educational and portfolio purposes only and is not a validated clinical tool
+- This project is intended for educational and portfolio purposes only and is not a validated clinical tool

 ## Future Improvements
 - Add a lightweight public demo using synthetic or open sample data